 La Pulente Pub

-With beach views, a selection of local beers and home cooked dinners, La Pulente Pub is quite simply everything a coastal local should be.
+With the most stunning views, a selection of local beers and home cooked dinners, La Pulente Pub is quite simply everything a coastal local should be.

 A little food truck with a lot to offer.
-Catering their menu to vegetarians, vegans and even doggies in tow, Hideout is a must after a day of beaching.
+Catering their menu to vegetarians, vegans and even doggies in tow, Hideout is a must after a day of exploring the island.

 The namesake of the road, so a must-visit!
 The sand dunes create a stunning natural backdrop to the bay and feature fantastic examples of local wildlife, scenery and walking routes.